-Avoid injury or death.
+Avoid death or serious injury.
 Make sure all shift/throttle hardware and cables are regularly inspected and maintained.
 Improperly maintained controls are hazardous and may cause sudden loss of control.

-NOTICE: Do not use the shift levers when the engine is not running.
-Do not shift too quickly from FORWARD to REVERSE.
-Damage to the engine and transmission can result.
-When shifting from FORWARD to REVERSE, pause in the NEUTRAL position until the engine is at idle speed and the boat has slowed.
+NOTICE: DO NOT use the shift levers when the engines are not running.
+DO NOT shift too quickly from FORWARD to REVERSE.
+Damage to the engine(s) and transmission can result.
+When shifting from FORWARD to REVERSE, pause in the NEUTRAL position until the engines are at idle speed and the boat has slowed.
 When shifting from NEUTRAL to FORWARD or REVERSE, shift briskly and decisively.

 Your Cobalt boat is equipped with a safety switch for "start-in-neutral-only" operation.
-The shift lever(s) must be in the NEUTRAL position before attempting to start the engine.
+The shift lever(s) must be in the NEUTRAL position before attempting to start the engine(s).